 The Club Millésime is a stylish lounge with a pool table, video games, and magazines if the weather isn’t kind during your vacation.
 There is also an outdoor terrace as part of this lounge.

-In the morning, you can take breakfast in Kwee Zeen, which is built around a spiral staircase from the lobby.
-Seating is both indoors and outdoors, and there are loads of buffet choices, including bread, pastries, fruit, yogurts, cereals, plus cook-to-order food stations for eggs but also dishes like Indonesian noodles.
+In the morning, you can have breakfast in Kwee Zeen, which is built around a spiral staircase from the lobby.
+Seating is both indoors and outdoors, and there are loads of buffet choices, including bread, pastries, fruit, yogurts, and cereals, plus cook-to-order food stations for eggs but also dishes like Indonesian noodles.